Nodes

 history: it reads its own previous history, appends one record, and writes

-the same list back as the next output value.
+the same list back as the next state variable value.

 class Logger(rg.Node):